Enigma of the Heartless Pharaoh: Who Stole the Heart of King Tut, and Why?

 A heart scarab on a necklace. ( CC BY 2.0 )

 However, the body was not without a scarab, for on the outer bandages of the mummy, above the golden hands and regalia suspended with pieces of gold mummy bands was a large black resin scarab (Carter object 256a) upon a decorated and inscribed gold base scarab.
 But this scarab ought to have been placed where the heart is located – within the body cavity – and certainly not in the outer wrappings, close to the navel.
 The smaller scarab, Carter object 256q, was found under the outer wrappings and in the correct position for a heart scarab.
 Again, not inside the body.
+In a documentary titled ‘Tutankhamun: The Mystery of the Burnt Mummy’, Chris Naunton, Director of the Egypt Exploration Society, set out to investigate the perplexity behind the boy king’s death.
+The usually perfect process of mummification that allowed bodies of the deceased to be preserved for all eternity had somehow been botched up in Tutankhamun’s case.

 What Naunton’s research revealed was staggering―the oils used on the pharaoh’s body had combined with the linen of the shroud and oxygen inside the casket, resulting in a fiery combustion!
 But could only the heart have suffered the ill-fate of being reduced to ashes in such a chemical reaction?